separateurCreated with Sketch.

 Anne fans will remember the iconic “puffed sleeves” Christmas scene, when little Anne, an orphan starved for love and attention, finds the loving father figure she always wanted in kindhearted Matthew Cuthbert.
 As a parent, I find it hard not to cry during this beautiful part of the story.

 This book is another popular repeat audiobook for my kids, and in our house, we like to watch the 1985 film adaptation at least once a year too.
-My husband and kids love this movie even more than I do, so I suggest getting the whole family snuggled up with popcorn and hot cocoa to enjoy this perfect film together.
+My husband and kids love this movie just as much as I do, so I suggest getting the whole family snuggled up with popcorn and hot cocoa to enjoy this perfect film together.

 When we sing about the “triumph” of Christmas, few books bring home its rousing joy quite like this one, when Christmas comes with Christlike Aslan defeating the terrible White Witch.
 The rather unconventional Christmas scene — “Father Christmas” brings gifts while the children are on the run from the White Witch — makes the power of Christmas all the more memorable and thrilling.